 I reply from the car, ‘days inn rm 112’.

-Nat is in the room waiting.
+Zoe C decided she wanted to handle the meeting, she’s in the room waiting.
 I see a lanky frail woman with a child, sort of Hispanic, but not quite, hair brown, dark eyes with a light complexion, rail skinny like lots of small kids.
 They walk to the door, I can follow them, the car is hidden, it’s too noticeable.
 Who stays at Day’s Inn with a hundred sixty thousand dollar car?
 I get in Zoe C’s brain.

 ‘I see them.”

 Lanky knocks, Zoe C opens, they enter.
 I can hear through Zoe C’s ears.

 ‘Please, have a seat.
 I brought juice, do you want to watch TV?’